Vizzuality/soils-revealed/README.md

 ### Google GKE

-Public deployment is based on Google Cloud build and Google GKE (Kubernetes).
+Public deployment is based on Google Cloud build and file `.cloudbuild.yaml`.
 Up on push to `master` or `develop`, the following steps will happen:

 1. Github will trigger a Google Cloud run trigger
 2. Google cloud will pull the branch content.
-3. Docker build will be initicated.
+3. Docker build will be iniciated, using `Dockerfile` and `.cloudbuild.yaml`
-4. After completed Docker image is stored on a private repository.
+4. After completed Docker image is stored on a private repository, using tags `latest` and `$SHORT_SHA`
-5. Image will then be deplyed into the soils-revealed cluster.
+5. Google Cloud build will update the image on GKE and make a `kubectl rollout restart`
 6. GKE contains a specific `ConfigMap` with all .env necessary for deployment.
 7. `gee.key.json` is added to the pods using a `ConfigMap` mount

-GKE will implement the available Dockerfile.

 Overall, deploying to either environment takes between 5 to 10 minutes to complete.
+If deployment is not successful GKE will continue implementing the previous deployment.

 ## Architecture